Daemon (watchfired)

 System Tray

-The daemon runs a system tray icon with a menu:
+The daemon runs a system tray icon with a menu on macOS and Linux:

 | Menu Item | Content |